OlibabaTV/Introduction-to-GitHub/README.md

 The GitHub Desktop makes use of user interface for better visuals when working on a repository.
 The GitHub Desktop is also an open source platform that makes users more productive during project collaboration.

 The GitHub CLI makes use of command syntax to perform action like commit, create, clone and pull request on a repository.
-This table shows some differences between GitHub and GitCLI
+This table shows some differences between GitHub Desktop and GitCLI

 |   | GitHub Desktop  | GitHub CLI  |
 |---|---|---|